Sir William Johnson, 1st Baronet: Death and legacy

 Johnson died from a stroke at Johnson Hall on 11 July 1774 during an Indian conference.
 Guy Johnson, William's nephew and son-in-law (he had married Mary/Polly), reported that Johnson died when he was "seized of a suffocation."
 His funeral in Johnstown was attended by more than 2,000 people.
 His pallbearers included Governor William Franklin of New Jersey and the justices of the New York Supreme Court.
 He was buried beneath the altar in St. John's Episcopal church, the church he founded in Johnstown.
 The next day chiefs of the Six Nations performed the condolence ceremony and recognized Guy Johnson as Sir William's successor.

 During the American Revolution, the rebel New York legislature seized all of Johnson's lands and property, as his heirs were Loyalists.

-In 1960 Johnson Hall was named a National Historic Landmark.
-It is a designated State Historic Site and open to the public.
+Indian Relations

 Johnson's most important legacy is the comparatively peaceful co-existence of Anglo-Americans and Indians during his tenure as Indian Agent for British North America.
 As an adopted Mohawk chief and husband of Mohawk Mary (Molly) Brant, according to Iroquois law, he was a trusted counselor and member of the Mohawk nation.
 Through that affiliation, he was considered a member of the Six Nations of the Iroquois.
 That position gave him standing not only to lead Iroquois into battle on the side of the English, but also to negotiate two treaties of Fort Stanwix (which developed as modern-day Rome, New York).
 While the treaties deprived many Indians of land without their knowledge, they gave favorable terms to the Iroquois, and resulted in decades of comparative peace between traditional Indian residents and new settlers.

 Co-existence was part of Johnson's other major historical legacy: the protection of British sovereignty and Anglo-American settlement as a bulwark against French control of northern New York and the Great Lakes region more generally.
 Johnson was instrumental in sustaining British-Iroquois alliance through the Covenant Chain, which consolidated both Iroquois and British territorial and commercial interests against the rival Algonquin and French interests in New France before 1763.
 After Britain assumed control of former French territories east of the Mississippi River, Johnson eventually won a political dispute over Indian policy with Lord Jeffery Amherst.
 He had disdained the Iroquois alliance which Johnson had so devoted himself to nurturing and defending.
 It was to Johnson that Pontiac finally surrendered after the eventual failure of the conflict named for him.

+Structures

 Old Fort Johnson, his first home built in 1749, is on the Historic American Buildings Survey.
 It is now used by the Montgomery County Historical Society, which operates a museum and gift shop there, as well as allowing it to be an event venue.
 Guy Park Manor, built in 1773, for Sir William's daughter Mary (Polly) and her husband, his nephew Guy Johnson, is also open to the public.

+In 1960 Johnson Hall was named a National Historic Landmark.
+It is a designated State Historic Site and open to the public.